Artem3213212/cuda_csv_hilite/readme/readme.txt

 use_theme_colors=1
 separator=,

-After changing config file perform a reload of opened CSV and TSV files in order to apply new settings.
+After changing config file, perform a reload of opened CSV and TSV files in order to apply new settings.